 I actually agree with much of what Chu says.
 Kids are resilient and are capable of far more rigor than many American educators generally believe.
 Memorization has been too quickly discredited by American educators — it’s a type of exercise for the brain, the same way crunches exercise the abs.
 Children must learn to do things they don’t like, and I’m not sure academic comparisons are all that emotionally scarring, either.
 The American over emphasis on self-esteem has erected some terrible obstacles for both parents and their kids.
 Life’s not fair.
 We might as well learn it early and learn it well.
 Yet the American focus on creativity and on building relationships between teachers and students is a distinctive characteristic of international (and independent) schools, and one still sought after by Chinese parents who hope to see their kids attend colleges in the U.S.

-By the time I finished Little Soldiers, it was clear to me that my beef with Chu was largely personal.
-Her book is about China.
+By the time I finished Little Soldiers, it was clear to me that my beef with Chu was largely personal (and with the more personal aspects of her book).
+Much of the book is about China.
 At the beginning of Little Soldiers, Chu refers to Confucius as a homunculus residing inside the head of every Chinese, promoting harmony and dedication to the larger community.
 But when I closed the back cover, I was left with a question: How is the Confucian emphasis on harmony compatible with the insane competition spawned by post-Maoism and China’s sweeping social inequalities?

 Ultimately, in her quest to mitigate the behavioral effects of her son’s Chinese education, Chu does what anyone who feels conflicted does: She searches incessantly for signs to “validate” and “affirm” her decision to keep him in the State school for his elementary years.
 To me, her intense and reoccuring search for affirmation hints at a larger problem.
 Perhaps it’s the shape of her own education that is really in question.